-If you’re wondering whether equity release could be the right option for you, it’s important to know more about the costs involved.
 Much like you’d find with a regular mortgage, there are different fees to be aware of.
-From initial costs in the short-term to interest rates over the longer term, it can be difficult to be sure just how much equity release costs.
-But that’s where we can help.
+It can be difficult to be sure just how much equity release costs, but that’s where we can help.
+We'll explain the benefits, drawbacks and costs of equity release to help you make an informed decision.

 By getting in touch with The Equity Release Experts, everything will be explained to you in clear and simple terms.
 The initial chat is free – so phone 0800 188 4812 or request a callback now.

-For homeowners aged 55 and over, equity release could be the most effective way to boost your finances in later life.
-It could be possible to borrow up to 56% of what your home is worth.
+For homeowners aged 55 and over, equity release could be a way to help boost your finances in later life.
 But the amount of equity you could unlock from your home will depend on factors such as your health & lifestyle, value of the property and your age (youngest age if joint application).

 Why not use our equity release calculator to see how much you could potentially release?